 4. Goa – Beach GatG

-Goa is the place for beach solos.
-When you want to enjoy the sunshine Goa is the place to go.
+Goa is one of the best places to travel in India for beach lovers.
+When you want to enjoy the sunshine, Goa is the place to go.
 But it's not all just beaches here as historical churches and convents have been declared World Heritage sites and add an extra element to the known sunbathing destination.
-The food here is apparently some of the best in the country so make sure you sample the seafood and Goan cuisine.
+I received some travel tips that Bhagwan Mahaveer Sanctuary and Mollem National Park are worth visiting.
+The food here is apparently some of the best in the country, so make sure you sample the seafood and Goan cuisine.

 5. Kerala – Wildlife GatG